docopt/docopt/README.md

 - **[options]** (case sensitive) shortcut for any options.
-  You can use it if you want to specify that the usage pattern could be provided with any options defined below in the option-descriptions and do not want to enumerate them all in pattern.
+  You can use it if you want to specify that the usage pattern could be provided with any options defined below in the option-descriptions and do not want to enumerate them all in usage-pattern.
 - "`[--]`".
 Double dash "`--`" is used by convention to separate positional arguments that can be mistaken for options.
 In order to support this convention add "`[--]`" to you usage patterns.